Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 Finding surf lessons for kids can be kind of tricky, especially for ages eight and younger.
 This private surf lesson looks great for them to start learning the basics!

 The instructors do a lot of the work for the kids, so they experience success early and often!
 This is also nice if you have multiple kids in a group, they each get their own instructor, but can still surf together!
+Check out the latest prices and more details.

 For ages six to ten, semi-private lessons might be a great fit!
 Or, if you have a serious surfer-dude or dudette on your hands, you can sign them up for this beginner surf lesson.
 It does require an adult to sign up with them, so you can’t say I didn’t warn you!

 If you think your kiddos could do a three-hour excursion in a kayak, this would be a great opportunity for a young turtle or sea life lover!
+Check out the latest prices and more details.

 The main goal is to paddle your way to “Turtle Town” and see lots of sea turtles, but there is often much more sea life than just turtles in the fun, hours-long adventure!